 I’m not a big fan of these preinstalled programs and would probably wipe them out hoping I could make the laptop faster, since there would be less stuff running in the background, but that’s just me.
 You on the other hand might want to give them a chance.

 The Yoga 3 Pro runs mostly cool and quiet.

 There is a fan inside though, placed in the laptop’s upper right corner and pushing hot air through the very narrow cooling grill hidden behind the metallic hinge.
 And this fan is active pretty much all the time, but even at high speed it’s not very noisy.
 In fact, the Yoga 3 Pro is for sure quieter under load than its predecessor.

-You can check out the fan in the picture below, taken from the disassemble guide available here.
+You can check out the fan in the picture below.
 You’ll also find out from the guide that the storage is upgradeable on this Yoga (There’s a Liteon L8T-256L9G NGFF SSD on our test unit which can be replaced with a larger compatible stick) and so is the mSATA Broadcom wireless chip.

 If you’ll leave the laptop idle, the fan will eventually turn off.
 But even in this case, there’s a faint buzzing coming from the laptop’s same top-right area, which you’ll hear in a completely quiet room.
 The moment you launch anything on the computer, a browser page or even a text doc, the fan kicks in, which I find a bit too rushed.
 Lenovo should have left a headroom in order to make light daily use quieter.